rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySnappable.md

 ### hierarchy
 - There are 5 arguments.
     - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
     - sortOrder - SortOrder: Sorts the order of results.
-    - filter - list of Filters: The hierarchy object filter.
+    - filter - list of Filters: Hierarchy object filter.
 - Returns HierarchySnappableConnection.
 ### list
 - There are 7 arguments.
     - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.
     - before - System.String: Returns the elements in the list that come before the specified cursor.
     - sortOrder - SortOrder: Sorts the order of results.